Monday, August 30, 2010

 We proceeded to the tiny town of Oceanport.
 Along Park Road, we found Monmouth Race Track.
 LAURA MENTIONED THAT THEY HAVE SMALLER, LOCAL TALENT CONCERTS AT THE TRACK.
 BUT THE GARDEN STATE ART CENTER, (now called the PNC Arts Center), IN NEARBY HOLMDEL, (Exit-116 of the Garden State Parkway), GETS MAJOR LEAGUE PERFORMERS.

-Our hosts really hyped-up Jersey Freeze, the ice cream stand that we went to for dessert.
+Our hosts really hyped-up the Jersey Freeze ice cream stand and took us for dessert.
 At the time, my son Andrew was five.
-He gave "JF," as they called it, an enthusiastic, two thumbs up.
-Because their slathered hot fudge and rainbow sprinkles exceeded his sweetest expectations.
+He gave "JF," an enthusiastic, two thumbs up because their slathered hot fudge and rainbow sprinkles exceeded his sweetest expectations.
 A FREEHOLD LANDMARK, JERSEY FREEZE IS LOCATED AT 120 MANALAPAN AVENUE.

 CREATED IN 1916, WEGMAN'S CURRENTLY HAS 75+ LOCATIONS MOSTLY IN NEW JERSEY, NEW YORK, MARYLAND, PENNSYLVANIA AND VIRGINIA.